Make-up for Classroom Testing

 - Materials allowed (if any)

 - Choose testing dates carefully.
-The Counseling and Testing Center will strictly adhere to your time frame.
+The Counseling and Testing Center will strictly adhere to the instructor’s provided time frame.
 Always try to offer a range of selected dates rather than a specific test date.
 Appointments are subject to availability of Testing staff and space within the Testing office.

 - Deliver the appropriate test(s) as soon as possible prior to the test date.
 Appointments for tests cannot be confirmed until the Counseling and Testing Center staff have the test copy and guidelines in hand.
 Only hard or printed copies of the test are acceptable.
 In lieu of faxing or emailing exams, faculty with schedule conflicts must send tests to their departments and make arrangements for staff within the department to deliver tests to the Counseling and Testing Center.

 - Submit an error free exam.
 Staff members will not be permitted to provide individual instructions or corrections to interpretations of exam content.